derhass/HelloCube/README.md

 # HelloCube
 The purpose of this little program is to demonstrate the basic usage of modern OpenGL core profiles.
-The program will display a rotating, unlit cube, whit some color transition on each face.
+The program will display a rotating, unlit cube, with some color transition on each face.

 ### Used Libraries